 - Top 10 Albums of 1999

-Now that my list of the best albums of each year of the 90’s are complete it’s time to finally rank the 10 of the best albums of the 1990’s!
-These are the albums that I will forever remember the 90’s for and will continue to listen to as the days of this decade go in the distance!
+Now that’s my list of the best albums of each year of the 90’s are complete it’s time to finally rank the 10 of the best albums of the 1990’s!
+These picks are not just the best albums from January 1, 1990 all the way to December 31, 1999.
+Instead these ten picks are the absolute best of its kind that you won’t find any better in any other era.
+These are the albums that I will forever remember the 90’s for and will continue to listen no matter how much older they get!

 A genre-defining album as well as a collection of great songs – every single one of them a gem.
 And the revelation of one of the greatest singers of the last 20 years… ‘Dummy’ is outstanding in many ways, the kind of album that leaves an indelible mark on the listener and is bound to be influential on many different levels.
 From a stylistic point of view, on Portishead’s debut the musical elements absorbed from hip hop play a fundamental role, a feature their later albums would try to avoid for the most part.
 The use of samples from old records as central thematic material, the slow syncopated breakbeats and scratching are techniques that the band uses proficiently across the album, but it’s the remarkable songwriting and Beth Gibbons’ wonderfully expressive voice that ensure that this becomes an unforgettable experience.
 Another crucial aspect of the music is its rather ambivalent emotional nature.
 Though there’s an undeniable melancholy underlying most songs, they rarely come across as openly depressive – there’s a sensuality here, even a hint of playfulness, that prevent low spirits from taking over.
 The secret lies in the stimulating arrangements shaped by the band and even more in the vocalist’s performance: here Gibbons is as much a torch singer as she is a seductress, and ultimately it’s more likely that she will lift you up than submerge you in a wave of sorrow and despondency.
 This album’s seismic blast rippled across the globe from a Bristol epicenter, influencing a legion of leaders and followers to spin their own dark webs; that it’s one of the few trip-hop statements that still shatters preconceptions today merely proves how forward thinking it really was.